valerie035/data-analytics-winter-2025/module_1/assignment_1.md

 ### 1. **Introduction**
 Write a short paragraph below describing the role of AI tools like ChatGPT in learning data analytics.
 Include your expectations for how ChatGPT can assist in your learning process.
 The role of AI tools like ChatGPT in learning data analytics is to help understand concepts and even write codes.
-I want to follow Alyson's advise and use this tool as a secondary source to get clarification and help, instead of the main source to do the assignments for me.
+I want to follow Alyson's advice and use this tool as a secondary source to get clarification and help, instead of the main source to do the assignments for me.

 ---